Autumn Food and Wine Pairing

 Nestled amongst the foothills of the Alps in northwestern Italy sits Piedmont.
 This Italian region is famous worldwide for its highly sought-after Nebbiolo wines of Barolo and Barbaresco.
-Wine lovers travel from near and far to soak up the landscape of undulating hills blanketed in vineyards while savoring arguably the best Italian wines the country has to offer.
+Wine lovers travel from near and far to soak up the landscape of undulating hills blanketed in vineyards while savoring arguably the best Italian wines the country offers.
 Yet Piedmont is the ultimate destination for epicureans to delight in as well.
-Piedmontese cuisine boasts an array of quality dishes and products waiting to be discovered on a food and wine tour of the region, organized by Cellar Tours.
+Piedmontese cuisine boasts an array of quality dishes and products waiting to be discovered on a regional food and wine tour.

 The traditional Piedmontese cuisine differs from Mediterranean cooking throughout Italy.
-First of all, olive oil isn’t as widely used since olive trees aren’t as extensively planted in the region.
+First, olive oil isn’t as widely used since olive trees aren’t as extensively planted in the region.
 Instead, Piedmontese dishes often incorporate butter.
-The Italian region’s proximity to France coupled with abundant pastures for prized Piedmontese cattle mean butter is always readily available.
+The Italian region’s proximity to France and abundant pastures for prized Piedmontese cattle mean butter is always readily available.
 Secondly, French influence on Piedmontese cuisine is evident in the various sauces used in Piedmont dishes.
-Plus, the fact that cheese is often consumed at the end of the meal in Piedmont.
+Plus, cheese is often consumed at the end of the meal in Piedmont.

 Many Piedmontese recipes call for abundant amounts of garlic.
-Due to the plethora of cattle in the region, meat is often featured in Piedmontese kitchens, with veal making a frequent appearance.
+Due to the plethora of cattle in the region, meat is often featured in Piedmontese kitchens, with veal frequently appearing.

 While Piedmont boasts a variety of regional pasta, this part of Italy is also renowned for its rice.
 Moreover, Piedmont is one of Europe’s foremost centers for rice cultivation.
 During the Middle Ages, the Cistercian monks established rice agriculture amongst Vercelli’s marshy lands.
 Today, many Piedmontese dishes include this ancient grain.

 Every year from September to December, foodies flock to Alba in Piedmont for white truffle season.
-The truffles grow deep in the Langhe’s forests, where they thrive in clay and marl soils.
+The truffles grow deep in the Langhe’s forests, thriving in clay and marl soils.
 Once hunted by pigs, today, dogs sniff out the white truffles which grow underground.
 Alba white truffle is adored for its deep, earthy, luxurious flavors.

 Piedmontese cuisine is based on two juxtaposing culinary traditions.
 Many regional dishes are rooted in the rural traditions of cucina povera, or poor cooking, similar to Tuscan cuisine.
 In contrast, others originated in the noble Court of Savoy.

 The Savoy family first ruled the Kingdom of Sardinia, which included Sardinia, Liguria, and Piedmont.
-Subsequently, in 1861, the Savoy were appointed to the Italian monarchy.
+Subsequently, in 1861, the Court of Savoy was appointed to the Italian monarchy.
 Often hosting extravagant banquets, the Court of Savoy developed Piedmontese dishes like fritto misto, bollito misto, decadent chocolates, and more.
 At the same time, poor Piedmontese farmers developed recipes like panissa, bagna cauda, and finanzeria.
-These were a result of their efforts to maximize what meager ingredients they had available.
+These resulted from their efforts to maximize what meager ingredients they had available.

 Merenda means snack in Italian, and sina is dinner in the local Piedmontese dialect.
-So, merenda sinoira was like a big snack before dinner, which often included salami, an omelet, fruit, and wine, of course.
+So, Merenda sinoira was like a big snack before dinner, often including salami, an omelet, fruit, and wine.
 The trend caught on, and even the nobility began offering merenda sinoira in their countryside villas.
 Over the years, this ancient peasant tradition transformed into a form of aperitif enjoyed at local taverns.

 Tonno di gallina is popular in the Province of Cuneo, especially in Saluzzo and Bra.
 Though tonno means tuna in Italian, this antipasto has nothing to do with seafood.
-Instead, it’s a chicken preparation in which the chicken is boiled with carrots, celery, onion, cloves, and garlic.
+Instead, it’s a chicken preparation that is boiled with carrots, celery, onion, cloves, and garlic.
 Next, the cooked chicken is de-boned.
 The meat gets layered into a jar with sliced garlic, bay leaves, sage, and peppercorns.
 Then, the jar is filled with olive oil, thus extending the shelf life of the chicken.

 Tonno di coniglio is rabbit prepared in a similar method as tonno di gallina.
 This antipasto from Monferrato and Alta Val Tannaro is mainly consumed during summer and originated in rural peasant cooking.
 The rabbits’ preparation in oil causes it to resemble tuna meat, hence the name.